 Avoid Numbers, Dashes, and Misspellings

 The basic idea behind these rules are that you want to avoid any confusion or difficulty with people getting to your website.
-When someone stumbles upon your website for the first time which is L8-nite-moviez.com, it takes quite a bit of effort to explain that to someone without looking at the domain name.
-If your link doesn't work, or someone is discussing it via chat (Late Night Movies dot Com) or they hear of it by word of mouth, it's a real pain to explain that it's, “Late-spelled-el-eight-like-the-number-eight”.
+When someone stumbles upon your website for the first time which is L8nitemoviez.com, it takes quite a bit of effort to explain that to someone: Late-spelled-el-eight-like-the-number-eight + Night-spelled-n-i-t-e + Movies-spelled-with-a-z + dot com.

-Sometimes you'll see a .info in the wild, and .co domain extensions are growing in popularity.
-Otherwise, forget all those weird ones like .fun or .cool.
+Sometimes you’ll see a .io or a .co in the wild, so those are okay I guess, but definitely forget all those weird ones like .fun or .cool.

 EMD stands for Exact Match Domains.
 This means the domain name is the main keyword you want to aim for (more on keywords later) An example could be bestwhiskeyclubs.com or pottytrainyourpuppy.org.
-Brand examples could be Pepsi.com, Facebook.com.
+Contrast that with brand examples could be Pepsi.com, Facebook.com.

 As a result, people went overboard and created a bunch of low-quality domains to rank for keywords.
 They (including myself) were basically gaming the system.
 Earlier this year however, there was an updated to Google’s algorithm that caused many of these sites to lose rank.